Sticktron/g0blin/README.md

 ## what doesn't work yet?

-There are a few things not working yet that are related to a kernel patching issue:
+There are a few things not working that are related to a kernel patching issue:
 - Touch ID not working in containerized Apps
 - Preferences behaving badly in containerized Apps
 - Failure to launch an App via Xcode